MatthewKing/AutofacExtensions/readme.md

 AutofacExtensions
 =================

-AutofacExtensions adds two new extension methods for use with Autofac.
+AutofacExtensions adds some extension methods and helper modules to make Autofac more pleasant to use.

 Currently, if you want to wire up a resolved parameter, you have to do something like: